Man leads 100 mph chase on I-85 in stolen car, Lexington police say - NewsBreak

 Man leads 100 mph chase on I-85 in stolen car, Lexington police say

 LEXINGTON, N.C.
-(WGHP) — A Cabarrus County man is facing numerous charges following a 100 mph chase on Interstate 85, according to the Lexington Police Department.2 Yadkin County schools enter lockdown due to shooting in the area
+(WGHP) — A Cabarrus County man is facing numerous charges following a 100 mph chase on Interstate 85, according to the Lexington Police Department.

 On Sunday, an officer with the Lexington Police Department had pulled over Jernandro Jamar Franklin, 37, while he was driving a 2007 Ford Expedition.